mattermost/mattermost-handbook/operations/finance/spending-company-money/how-to-use-accrualify/frequently-asked-questions.md

 **Can we purchase from international vendors?**

 * Yes, of course!
-Please make sure the appropriate legal documents are in English and Mattermost is billed in USD.
+Make sure the appropriate legal documents are in English and the billing entity is Mattermost, Inc. We strongly encourage invoices are in USD but can support other currencies if needed.

 **I had an account with Bill.com, do I need to deprovision myself from Bill.com?**